5 Best Gas Chainsaws – Top Picks & Reviews 2022

 Despite being longer and more powerful than our #1 pick, the Poulan Pro 50cc is only third on our list, mostly for one reason: it’s way too easy to flood.
 The instruction manual suggests way too much priming, and for that reason, lots of people will find this saw difficult or impossible to start.
 The auto-oiler also runs through an excessive amount of oil.

 Yet if you take caution when starting it up (and prepare to replace a spark plug or two), you’ll be rewarded with some of the quickest, smoothest cuts you’ve ever seen, as the blade slices through limbs with near-zero kickback.
 Don’t let the plastic body fool you, either — it’s as tough as steel.
+With that being said, this is the best chainsaw for the money we have reviewed this year.

 4. Blue Max 8901 Gas Chainsaw